renaudwangler/ib-labs/msms030fr/lab6e1.md

 ## Task 2: Create transport rules
 In the next few tasks, you will create a series of mail flow rules that are designed to protect Adatum’s messaging environment.
 In this task, you will create a mail flow rule that adds a disclaimer message to each received email; the message will indicate that you must delete the message if you are not the intended recipient.
 You will then create a second rule in which any email received that was intended for Megan Bowen must be forwarded automatically to the MOD Administrator for approval first.
 1. You should still be logged into **LON-CL1** as the **Administrator** account with a password of **Pa55w.rd**.
 1. Your Edge browser should be open from the prior task, with tabs open for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **Exchange admin center**.
-You should still be signed into Microsoft 365 as Holly Dickson.
+You should still be signed into Microsoft 365 as Dominique Skyetson.
 1. In the **Exchange admin center**, the **Mail flow** section in the left-hand navigation pane should still be expanded from the prior task, and on this page, the **Connectors** page should be displayed.
 Since you want to create a message transport rule, select **Rules** in the left-hand navigation pane.
 1. You will begin by creating a rule that adds a disclaimer message to each received email.
 On the **Rules** page, select the **+ Add a rule** on the menu bar.
 In the menu that appears, select **Apply disclaimers**.
 1. In the **Set rule conditions*** window, enter the following information: